 In this post we look at kundalini awakening.
-Discover the 3 easy steps that for centuries have been the focus of for this ritual and Yoga methodology.
-We explore the divine Shakti, and the transference of Shaktipat which is used to awaken Kundalini and handed down from Guru to student.
+Discover the 3 easy steps that for centuries have been the focus of this ritual and Yoga methodology.
+We explore the divine Shakti, and the transference of Shaktipat which is used to awaken the Kundalini and is handed down from Guru to student.

 The name is derived from ancient Sanskrit and when translated means “the coiled one“.

 Often depicted as coiled energy, she is found in both ancient and modern art, as well as holding a prominent place within the practices of yoga and tantra.

 In literature, as it is with sculpture and other art forms this raw energy is often portrayed as a sleeping goddess, or a sleeping coiled serpent.

 कुण्डलिनी – Awaken Kundalini Shakti – 3 Easy Steps.